 Question: "What is narrative theology?"

-Narrative theology, or what is sometimes called “post-liberal” theology, was developed during the last half of the twentieth century.
+Answer: Narrative theology, or what is sometimes called “post-liberal” theology, was developed during the last half of the twentieth century.
 It was inspired by a group of theologians at the Yale Divinity School.
 Its founders, George Lindbeck, Hans Wilhelm Frei, and other scholars were influenced by Karl Barth, Thomas Aquinas and to some extent, the nouvelle théologie, a school of thought proposing reform in the Catholic Church, led by French Catholics such as Henri de Lubac.